vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 Structured Query Language, better known as SQL, is a language for interacting with data stored in *relational databases*.
 A relational database is simply a collection of tables satisfying some special conditions.

 One of these conditions is that each table, consisting of rows and columns, contains information on a collection of entities, such as people, computers, or transactions.
 Each row, or *record*, contains information about a single entity.
-Each column, in turn, contains a single *attribute* of the entities in the table.
+Each column, or *field*, contains a single *attribute* of all entities in the table.

 In a table called `people`, each record represents which of the following?